ebzimny01/gd-recruit-extension/memory-bank/progress.md

 ## What's Left to Build

 ### 🔧 Immediate Development Needs
-Currently, the extension appears to be feature-complete for its v0.2.0 scope.
-The focus should be on:
+The extension is now feature-complete for its v0.2.0 scope with the popup interface fully implemented and tested.
+Current focus areas:

 1. **Quality Assurance**
    - Comprehensive cross-browser testing